ChrisCruz1991/node-pokemon/README.md

 # Pokemon GraphQL Server

-Practice project for GraphQL using a public Pokemon API
+Practice project for GraphQL (using `graphql-yoga`) using a public Pokemon API

 ## Instructions